 To find staff augmentation meaning for your organization, you have to sign off on how you would like it to work, day to day.
 And the meaning of “staff augmentation” can vary by definition for every company and every project.

 - Classic outsourcing — The perfect choice for a client who wants to be more “hands-off,” outsourcing means you’ll work directly with the project manager, not the developers.
 You’ll still have dedicated developers at your disposal, but a PM manages the schedule, reporting and billing.
+It means there is no need in thinking about how to hire offshore software developers.
+Anyway, if you’re not sure if it works for you learn more about outsourcing software development pros and cons.

 - Staff Augmentation — The more precise definition, this long term arrangement features your outstaffed members reporting directly to you, and operating much like your internal staff does.
 It’s the right choice for technical and engaged leaders who need to give daily directives.
 Many people report this kind of arrangement is the best of both worlds.
 Allowing the staff augmentation definition to be customized to their business, without disturbing the day-to day-functioning of the department.